 How do I make an appeal against a decision?

 If you think the Child Benefit Office has made an incorrect assessment against a claim you should complete CH24A form.
 This should be done within one month of you receiving the decision relating to your application.
 Once your CH24A form has been received the Child Benefit Office will undertake what is known as ‘Mandatory Reconsideration” after which you will receive a Mandatory Reconsideration Notice informing you of the results of the review.
 If you are still unhappy at the decision the MRN will also detail how to appeal to an independent tribunal.

 For further information read our dedicated page on submitting a benefit appeal.

 How do I make a complaint?

-If you wish to lodge a complaint against any aspect of your child benefit you can do so via this online form on the HMRC website.
+If you wish to lodge a complaint against any aspect of your child benefit you can do so online.
 When submitting your complaint you will need to provide your National Insurance number, contact details, the nature of the complaint itself plus an indication of how you would like the complaint to be settled.
 You should get a reply within 15 days of submitting your complaint.
 You can of course also call or write to the Child Benefit Office.

 Child Benefit Form Downloads

 You can find a comprehensive list of all the relevant forms to download here including..